rjwalls/CS4401-notes/2099-01-04-shellcode.md

 (python exploit.py; cat) | ./vulnerable_prog
 ```

-**How to check if the stack is executable:** In the EpicTreasure docker image,
+**How to check if the stack is executable:** On the course shell server, you
-you can use `checksec`---look for the string "NX disabled":
+can use `checksec`---look for the string "NX disabled":

 ```
 (ins)$ checksec ./stack4-64
-[*] '/root/host-share/stack4-64'
+[*] './stack4-64'
     Arch:     amd64-64-little
     RELRO:    Partial RELRO
     Stack:    No canary found